-Japan P&I began operations in 1950 as a mutual insurance association.
+We expect Japan P&I to remain at the lower end of the average for the 13 international P&I clubs in terms of premiums and free reserves.
+It began operations in 1950 as a mutual insurance association.
 It engages in the non-life insurance business under a system of mutual insurance to cover the expenses and liabilities incidental to the operations of ships.
 In 1976, it became a member of the International Group (IG) of P&I Clubs.
 In 1989, it became a member of the Pooling Agreement of the International Group of P&I Clubs, giving it access to the group's reinsurance program.
 The majority of its business is concentrated on global marine P&I, but it also engages in the domestic marine P&I business.
-It currently ranks at the lower end of the average for the 13 international P&I clubs in terms of premiums and free reserves.

 We believe Japan P&I has a good niche position in the global marine P&I market and a stable business base for domestic shipowners, supported by strong long-standing relationships with its members in Japan.
 They are mostly direct business contacts without brokers.
 The association has low business diversification because it focuses on marine P&I insurance and concentrates on its Japanese members.
-These factors lead us to deem Japan P&I to have a satisfactory competitive position in the global P&I market.
+These factors lead us to deem Japan P&I to have an average competitive position in the global P&I market.

-Declining premium income at Japan P&I in recent years may not have started to bottom out, in our view.
-The association applied a general increase of 7.5% on premiums for the February 2020 renewal.
-This was in line with the trend of the global P&I market and the number of existing policies barely decreased after the hike.
-However, this may not lead to an increase in its premium income, while the impact of the sale and scrapping of aging ships with relatively high insurance premiums continues.
+A decrease in premium income at Japan P&I in recent years is bottoming out, in our view.
+We hold this view because the association applied a general increase on premiums in the last two years in line with the trend of the global P&I market.
+While the impact of the sale and scrapping of aging ships with relatively high insurance premiums continues, the effects of higher premiums and an increase in shipbuilding are likely to support the association's premium income, in our view.